polks71/copygpdatabase/README.md

 ## What It Does

-- Connects to an existing destination SQL database.
+- Connects to an existing source SQL database.
 - Recreates the structure of the source GP database (tables and basic schema) in the destination database.
    - Primary Keys are maintained for each table, if there is one.
 - Copies all tables and data from the source database into the destination database.